-How do we design and develop a multimedia user experience based on technologies like virtual reality, augmented reality, ubiquitous and pervasive computing, sousveillance, natural user interfaces or wearables?
+How do we design and develop interactive user experiences based on technologies like virtual and augmented reality, ubiquitous and pervasive computing, serious games, natural user interfaces or wearables?
 Experienced staff share their academic and non-academic expertise with you in a small group, joint teaching and learning environment.

 |Paper title||Multimedia User Experience - Theory and Practice|

 |Teaching period||Semester 1 (On campus)|

 - Limited to